 Keep these questions in mind as you review our list of college degrees and areas of study below.

 Business is the most popular college major in America.
 According to the National Center for Education Statistics (NCES), more than 19% of all undergrads studied a business-related field in 2016-17.
-Business is also one of the broadest college majors, and it covers several different specialties.
+Business is also one of the broadest topics, covering several different specialties.
 As a result, there is a wide range of class requirements and salary possibilities.
 Most undergraduates focus on learning the foundations of business and then find a specialization to study for their master’s degree onward.

 Business classes: At the undergraduate level, expect to spend a lot of time learning about the practical application of business theory, which could include group work, case studies, problem-solving, and internship or job placement requirements.